-The Houston Astros won the baseball World Series on November 1, 2017 playing against the Los Angeles Dodgers in Dodgers Stadium.
+The Houston Astros won the baseball World Series on November 1, 2017, playing against the Los Angeles Dodgers in Dodgers Stadium.
 It could not have come at a better time.
-This was the same year Hurricane Harvey devastated many areas of Houston destroying countless homes and businesses just a couple of months ago.
+The World Series win was the same year Hurricane Harvey came roaring into Houston destroying many homes and businesses.

-On their uniforms the Astros each had a patch with the words Strong along with their logo.
-The resilience of Houstonians coming back from flooded homes, cars and businesses was in the hearts of each of the Astros players as they battled for the win.
+On their uniforms, the Astros each had a patch with the words Strong along with their logo.
+The resilience of Houstonians coming back from flooded homes, cars and businesses were in the hearts of each of the Astros players as they battled for the win.

-Our metro was overwhelmed and some who wished to attend the festivities never made it.
-Hopefully they were able to return home and watch it as it was televised.
+The crowd size was immense!
+Some who wished to attend the festivities never made it.
+Hopefully, they were able to return home and watch it on television.

 Mayor Sylvester Turner proclaimed it Houston Astros Day for the City of Houston.
-November 3, 2017 was also proclaimed as Houston Astros Day for the State of Texas by Governor Greg Abbott who attended the festivities along with many other government leaders.
+November 3, 2017, was also the Houston Astros Day for the State of Texas by Governor Greg Abbott.
+The Governor attended the festivities along with many other government leaders.

-Houston school children were let out of school for the event.
-An official excuse form was given out to all the people in attendance who wished to have one signed by the Governor to hand to their employers.
+Houston school children did not have to attend school.
+The Governor signed excuse forms for people in attendance to give to their employers.
 To say that Houston was in a celebratory mood is for certain an understatement on this day!

 Few baseball teams have stayed in one city their entire time of existence as has this team.
-Of course, given the nature of how professional sports are played, the team players come and go as they are traded or drafted between the teams.
+Of course, the team players come and go.

 Most baseball aficionados know of the Houston Astros if for no other reason than the fame of the Astrodome which became home to the Astros in 1965.